twilio-se-anz/shared-snippets/README.md

 Please comment in your snippet any product documentation which will help understand how it's used.
 Snippets are not intended to be a complete solution, it is just code example.
 However, please ensure it is working code.

+If the snippet is cross product (eg. studio / functions), add description and link in the [CATALOGUE](/CATALOGUE.md) file
 ## Reporting Issues
 The issues list here is largely unmonitored.
 Please ask a Twilio Solution Engineer to help resolve any issues with the code snippet.
 We will remove the code if it no longer works.